henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 to plan around obstacles in the environment.
 You can for example implement some of the popular path planning algorithms, such as **Dijkstra** or **A***.
 Good luck!

+> **Note:** Make sure that your path planning algorithm is fast and efficient.
+> Otherwise the path planning might time out, if the path calculation takes for too long.

 ## Summary

 By the end of these exercises, you have now learned:
 - The basic navigation concepts
 - How to modify Nav2 parameters
 - How path planners work and are created in ROS 2

+Congratulations!
+You've finished all the available exercises! 🎉